Beyond Pairwise Interactions: Equivariant Hypergraph Diffusion for Crystal Structure Prediction: Introduction

-However, several \emph{challenges} exist in the introduction of hypergraphs into CSP with generative models.
-First, a major challenge is effectively constructing {hypergraph-based material representations}.
-The next challenge involves developing diffusion models that operate on hypergraph data.
-Unlike traditional graph-based methods, hypergraph representations must capture complex multi-atomic interactions while preserving key structural invariants, such as permutation and periodic translation symmetries inherent in crystalline materials.
-Moreover, designing a {hypergraph-based diffusion model} is critical, as it introduces additional complexities.
-The model must simultaneously ensure that these symmetries are maintained throughout both the forward and reverse diffusion processes.
-This necessitates the integration of equivariant architectures capable of handling the high-order interactions encoded in hypergraphs, thereby ensuring accurate and symmetry-consistent predictions of crystal structures.
+However, integrating hypergraphs into generative models for CSP poses several \emph{challenges}.
+First, constructing effective hypergraph-based material representations requires principled strategies for defining hyperedges that capture physically meaningful multi-atom interactions.
+Second, developing diffusion models that operate on hypergraph-structured data is non-trivial: the model must capture complex multi-atomic interactions while preserving key structural invariants---such as permutation and periodic translation symmetries---inherent in crystalline materials.
+Furthermore, these symmetries must be maintained throughout both the forward and reverse diffusion processes, necessitating equivariant architectures capable of handling the high-order interactions encoded in hypergraphs.

-In this work, we address the CSP problem by using a hypergraph-based modeling approach and we propose the {E}quivariant {H}ypergraph {Diff}usion Model, a novel framework designed to capture high-order interactions while preserving intrinsic symmetries and invariance properties of crystal structures (defined in \Cref{section:Symmetries}).
-It simultaneously generates the lattice vectors and fractional coordinates of all atoms by employing a proposed denoising hypergraph model with periodic translation (defined in \Cref{section:EH-Diff}).
-Through an iterative process of expansion and refinement, our framework captures complex structural dependencies and trains a denoising diffusion model specifically for CSP, while preserving invariance properties (theoretical justification provided in \Cref{section:Denoising}).
-Empirically, we conduct comprehensive experiments across four real-world datasets and results position EH-Diff as a reliable approach for modeling complex crystalline materials, outperforming simple graph-based diffusion models.
+In this work, we address the CSP problem through a hypergraph-based modeling approach and propose the Equivariant Hypergraph Diffusion Model (EH-Diff), a novel framework that captures high-order interactions while preserving the intrinsic symmetries of crystal structures (defined in \Cref{section:Symmetries}).
+The model simultaneously generates the lattice vectors and fractional coordinates of all atoms via a denoising hypergraph architecture with periodic translation equivariance (detailed in \Cref{section:EH-Diff}).
+Through iterative refinement, our framework captures complex structural dependencies while provably maintaining invariance properties (theoretical justification in \Cref{section:Denoising}).
+Comprehensive experiments across four benchmark datasets demonstrate that EH-Diff consistently outperforms existing graph-based diffusion models for CSP.

 Our contributions are summarized as follows: